Aurele-B/Cellects/doc/advanced/parameters.md

 <!-- START_Reset_all_settings -->
 ## Reset all settings:
-Useful when the software freeze with no apparent reason.
+Useful when the software freezes with no apparent reason.
 To reset all settings, it removes the config file in the  current folder as well as the config file in the software folder.
 Then, it retrieves and saves the default parameters.